About the Akeneo category

 2.1 Steps

-1. Go to Connections → Incoming and create a new incoming configuration and select Akeneo Subscriber as the subscriber.
+1. Go to Connections → Incoming, create a new incoming configuration and select the Akeneo Subscriber.

-2. Select the entity you want to subscribe from Akeneo.
+2. Select the entity you want to subscribe to from Akeneo.

-3. Add any request parameters needed to subscribe to the entity (optional).
+3. (Optional) Add any request parameters needed to subscribe to the entity.

-4. You can optionally add a transformer to transform the request parameters into something you need.
+4. You can also add a transformer to modify the request parameters into something you need.

 6. You can add a pagination feature to allow Alumio to fetch a paginated entity.